Email Us

 Jan 19, 2022 | T&S

 The quality of fiber patch cords affects the entire fiber-optic link.
 Each fiber patch cord must be strictly tested before leaving the factory.
-So what tests will a fiber patch cord manufacturer do to ensure the high quality of patch cords?
+So what tests will a fiber optic patch cord manufacturer do to ensure the high quality of patch cords?

-Insertion loss and return loss are key parameters that affect optical patch cords.
+Fiber insertion loss and return loss are key parameters that affect optical patch cords.
 The TIA standard clearly stipulates that the maximum insertion loss of the optical patch cord is 0.75dB (that is, the acceptable maximum value).

-For most fiber patch cables on the market, the normal range of insertion loss is between 0.3dB and 0.5dB, and the range of some low insertion loss is between 0.15dB and 0.2dB.
+For most fiber patch cord types on the market, the normal range of insertion loss is between 0.3dB and 0.5dB, and the range of some low insertion loss is between 0.15dB and 0.2dB.
 Return loss values are expressed in dB and are usually negative, so higher values are better, and typical specifications range from -15 to -60 dB.

 According to industry standards, the return loss of Ultra PC polished fiber optic connectors should be greater than 50dB, and the return loss of bevel polish is usually greater than 60dB.
 PC type should be greater than 40dB.
 For multimode fiber, typical RL values are between 20 and 40 dB.